dibollinger/amcduke32/README.md

-# AMCDuke32 - Fork of EDuke32 for The AMC Squad
+# AMCDuke32 - Fork of EDuke32 for "The AMC Squad"

 * [About](#About)
 * [The AMC Squad](#the-amc-squad)